alzahraaelsallakh/Infotainment-System-Yocto/README.md

 <a name="knownIssues"></a>
 ## Known issues

-**Issue:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
+**Issue 1:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
 **Workaround:** Cut the power off temporarly each time

 ---